UPDATE: Transnational and Comparative Family Law: Harmonization and Implementation

-The official web site lists all treaties sponsored by The Hague Conference, and segregates all the treaties in the family law area as pasted below to preserve the sub-headings.
-The conference has developed an International Child Abduction Database (INCADAT) (treaties covered in the database are indicated below by an asterisk*), in English, French, and Spanish to support the implementation of the Hague Convention of 25 October 1980 on the Civil Aspects of International Child Abduction; the Hague Convention of 29 May 1993 on Protection of Children and Co-operation in Respect of Inter-country Adoption; and the Hague Convention of 19 October 1996 on Jurisdiction, Applicable Law, Recognition, Enforcement and Co-operation in Respect of Parental Responsibility and Measures for the Protection of Children (texts linked below).
-Its features include a case law search template and database for use by judges, Central Authorities, and lawyers which can be accessed by state party, legal issue, treaty article, or level of court.
+The official website lists all treaties sponsored by The Hague Conference, and segregates all the treaties in the family law area as pasted below to preserve the sub-headings.
+The conference has developed an International Child Abduction Database (INCADAT).
+Treaties covered in the database are indicated below by an asterisk ‘*’.
+Sources in the database are available in English, French, and Spanish to support the implementation of the Hague Convention of 25 October 1980 on the Civil Aspects of International Child Abduction; the Hague Convention of 29 May 1993 on Protection of Children and Co-operation in Respect of Inter-country Adoption; and the Hague Convention of 19 October 1996 on Jurisdiction, Applicable Law, Recognition, Enforcement and Co-operation in Respect of Parental Responsibility and Measures for the Protection of Children (texts linked below).
+Its features include a case law search template and database for use by judges, Central Authorities, and lawyers, which can be accessed by state party, legal issue, treaty article, or level of court.

 International Protection of Children

-· Protocol on the Law Applicable to Maintenance Obligations (2007).
+- Protocol on the Law Applicable to Maintenance Obligations (2007).
 Note that Art.
-2, Universal Application, states that the Protocol “Protocol applies even if the applicable law is that of a non-Contracting State.”
+2, Universal Application, states that the “Protocol applies even if the applicable law is that of a non-Contracting State”.
 Repeated below under Marriage; applies also to child support (Art.
 1).

 International Protection of Adults